ncatlab/nlab-content/pages/3/8/9/3/23983/content.md

 ### Extensionality principles

-Heterogeneous identity types are used in many extensionality principles.
+Indexed heterogeneous identity types are used in many extensionality principles.

 * The extensionality principle for [[function types]] (non-dependent [[function extensionality]]) states that there is an equivalence